graalvm/graalvm-demos/README.md

 ## License

 Unless specified otherwise all code in this repository is licensed under the [Universal Permissive License (UPL)](http://opensource.org/licenses/UPL).
+Note that the submodule `fastR-examples` which is a reference to the
+[graalvm/examples](https://github.com/graalvm/examples) repository has a separate license.